Yellowjackets (TV series): Season 2

 Casting for the second season began in mid-2022.
 In August 2022, Lauren Ambrose and Simone Kessell joined the cast to play the adult versions of Van and Lottie; their roles were also upped from recurring to series regulars.
 Elijah Wood and Nuha Jes Izman were also added to the cast in season-long recurring guest roles, while Kevin Alves's role as teenage Travis was upped from recurring to series regular.
-Wood will play Walter, "new citizen detective who is not represented by a younger self on the show".
+Wood plays Walter, "new citizen detective who is not represented by a younger self on the show".
 Jason Ritter, who is married to Melanie Lynskey, guest stars in one episode of the second season.

 In January 2023, Variety reported that Keeya King, who played teen Akilah in season one, had exited the series.
 Her role was recast with Nia Sondaya.
 Nicole Maines was cast as Lisa, an associate of adult Lottie attempting to recover from past trauma.
-Additionally, François Arnaud will guest star in four episodes portraying Paul.
-His character is described as, "a New York writer and secret boyfriend of Coach Scott (Steven Kreuger) who reminds Coach Scott of what might have been".
+Additionally, François Arnaud guest-stars in four episodes portraying Paul.
+His character is described as "a New York writer and secret boyfriend of Coach Scott (Steven Kreuger) who reminds Coach Scott of what might have been".

+Season 3

+In September 2024, it was announced that Hilary Swank was cast in a recurring role.